-The power switch-disconnectors without fuse holders belonging to OT family are available in the versions from 16A to 4000A.
+The power switch-disconnectors without fuse holders belonging to OT family are available in the versions from 16A to 2500A and thanks to those ones belonging to OETL family it is possible to cover applications up to 3150A.

 These devices offer high performances with reduced overall dimensions.